The Plan Cafe in the Morgan Arcade

 Getting Lost in the Covered Arcades

-Castle Arcade was the first one I wandered into, and I had no idea where I was going, but it didn’t matter.
-I followed it from one end to the other, soaking up the ambience.
-Cafes, restaurants, and small shops lined each side of the pathway.
+Castle Arcade was the first one I wandered into, and I had no idea where I was going, but it didn't matter.

-The High Street Arcade and Duke Street Arcade can also be found around the Castle Quarter, each with its own unique vibe and collection of small businesses.
+The High Street Arcade and Duke Street Arcade can also be found around the Castle Quarter, each with its unique vibe and collection of small businesses.

-I imagine the arcades are a popular shopping and dining destination year round, but especially in the Winter, when the warmth of the shops makes walking through them more appealing than the streets outside.
+I imagine the arcades are a popular shopping and dining destination year-round, but especially in the Winter, when the warmth of the shops makes walking through them more appealing than the streets outside.

 I couldn’t resist the Mint Hot Chocolate